 On December 4, 2023, a jury in the United States District Court for the Western District of Texas in Waco, Texas (USA) returned a verdict in a patent infringement lawsuit in favor of the plaintiff, Purdue University.
-The Court has not issued final judgment.
-If the Court issues a final judgment in the plaintiff's favor, The Company will file post-trial motions and, if they are denied, the Company will file an appeal to the United States Court of Appeals for the Federal Circuit in Washington DC.
-The risk on this case is considered as possible and, based on the jury verdict, the possible loss is estimated at \$32 million.
+On June 7, 2024, the Court accepted the jury's verdict and entered a judgment against the Company in the amount of \$32 million.
+Thereafter, the Company filed several post-trial motions challenging the verdict.
+In the event the Court denies the Company's post-trial motions, the Company intends to appeal to the U.S. Court of Appeals for the Federal Circuit in Washington DC.
+The risk on this case is considered as possible and the possible loss is estimated at \$32 million.